 I searched the URL listed on the box (www.petsNbags.com) to ask what makes this product Earth-friendly and found nothing.
 The URL doesn’t exist.
 Then, I searched address on the box, which brought me to a company called i-Blason.
 This company sells mostly cell phone accessories and has only one pet product – Pets N Bags.

-None of i-Blason’s other products are marked environmentally friendly or Earth friendly, and there is nothing on its website to qualify Pets N Bags’ Earth-friendly claims.
+None of i-Blason’s other products are marked environmentally friendly, and there is nothing on its website to qualify Pets N Bags’ green claims.

 If picking up dog crap isn’t bad enough, being duped into a false-sense of environmentalism is.
 The cherry on top is still having 300 or so of these bags that I no longer want to use.
-Pets N Bags, i-Blason and anyone making and marketing these things are definitely on my shit list – and not the one they want to be on.
+Pets N Bags, i-Blason and anyone making and marketing these things are definitely on my shit list.

 According to EPI’s website, TDPA allows “products such as polyethylene carrier bags to biodegrade within 24 – 36 months, when disposed of in an appropriate environment.”

-There is no chance Pets N Bags meet the requirements of the FTC and it is ridiculous that they continue to market themselves as environmentally friendly.
+There is no chance Pets N Bags meet the requirements of the FTC.
+Further, it is ridiculous that they continue to market themselves as environmentally friendly.

 Here’s an entire list of pet waste bags made with EPI technology that are making similar Earh-friendly claims.